statelyai/docs/README.md

 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+### Note on the index page

+Currently we serve the root from a static `index.html` file under `static`.
+This does not work when running `yarn start`, but it does work after a build when you run `yarn serve`.

 ## Build